FAST Agile combines Open Space and Open Allocation to create a lightweight, simple to understand, and simple to master agile method - that scales!

 High-level Overview of the FAST Process

 FAST does not build on static teams.
-Instead, it creates a fluid network where teams form, change, dismantle and reform dynamically.
-To transition from static teams to a fluid network, start by merging teams into a tribe.
+Instead, it creates a fluid lattice where teams dynamically form, change, dismantle, and reform.
+To transition from static teams to a fluid lattice structure, merge teams into a FAST Collective.

-The tribe participates in cadence in the FAST Meeting, an event inspired by Open Space Technology (OST).
-The FAST Meeting is a planning and synchronisation meeting where priorities highlighted, and teams dynamically form around work.
-Once assembled, teams break away, plan, and deliver what value they can with the iteration’s remaining time.
+The Collective participates in cadence at the FAST Meeting, an event inspired by Open Space.
+The FAST Meeting is a planning and synchronisation event where priorities are highlighted and teams dynamically form around work.
+Once teams have assembled, they break away, plan, and deliver what value they can with the remaining time in the cycle.

-At the end of the iteration, the tribe comes back together.
-Each team shares its progress to ensure that everyone in the tribe is in sync with the current state of development.
+At the end of the cycle, the Collective comes back together.
+Each team shares their progress to ensure that everyone in the Collective is in sync with the current state of development and discovery.
+Making use of the Collective being already gathered, these steps are repeated, and teams again form around work for the next Value Cycle.

 FAST is a system for organic collaboration on creative endeavours, from the small scale to the large.